-Reimagine wellbeing together during Mental Health Awareness Week
+Take time to kōrero during Mental Health Awareness Week

-Mental Health Awareness Week will be held from Monday 21st to Sunday 27th September 2020.
+Mental Health Awareness Week will be held from Monday 27th September to Sunday 3rd October 2021.

 Mental Health Awareness Week is underpinned by Te Whare Tapa Whā.
 This is a Māori health model that describes health as a wharenui/meeting house with four walls.
 These walls represent taha wairua/spiritual wellbeing, taha hinengaro/mental and emotional wellbeing, taha tinana/physical wellbeing and taha whānau/family and social wellbeing.
 Our connection with the whenua/land forms the foundation.

-Source: Mental Health Awareness Week website.Published on Tuesday, September 1st, 2020, under Events
+Source: Mental Health Awareness Week website.Published on Friday, August 27th, 2021, under Events